MikePowar/LullaDub/README.md

 .
-├── audio-classification/ - Express server that provides API routes and serves front-end │ ├── clean/ - Handles all interactions with the cosmos database │ ├── wavfiles/ - Handles API calls for routes
+├── audio-classification/ - Express server that provides API routes and serves front-end │ ├── clean/ - Handles all interactions with the cosmos database │ ├── models/
-│ ├── oggfiles/ - Adds middleware to the express server │ ├──
+│ ├── oggfiles/ - Adds middleware to the express server │ ├── pickles/
+│ ├── wavfiles/ - Handles API calls for routes
-│ ├──
+│ ├── cries.csv - input file for training
-│ ├── sampleData.js - Contains all sample text data for generate pages
+│ ├── demo.csv - input file for demo
+│ ├── prediction.csv - results of prediction.py
-│ ├── constants.js - Defines the constants for the endpoints and port
+│ ├── cfg.py - configuration options for the program
+│ ├── model.py - creates a trained ML model to predict sound
+│ ├── prediction.py - classifies sound files using the trained model
-│ └──
+│ └── requirements.txt - modules required for running the program
 ├── server/ - Express server that provides API routes and serves front-end │ ├── mongo/ - Handles all interactions with the cosmos database │ ├── routes/ - Handles API calls for routes